 \section{Applications of the FFT algorithm}

-In this section, we present a few applications which use the FFT algorithm to solve expected allocations and observe their implications for risk-sharing.
-We start with a small portfolio of risks, where the FFT algorithm is not essential, but which will explain the method and point out numerical considerations.
-Then we consider a larger portfolio, to show that the method scales well to problems with many agents.
-Finally we apply arithmetization techniques to a problem involving heavy tailed risks.
-To the best of our knowledge, our method is the first that is capable of efficiently handling the large portfolio and heavy tailed portfolios examined in this section, unless each risk is identically distributed, testifying to the utility of our approach.
+In this section, we present a few applications that use the FFT algorithm to compute unconditional expected allocations and observe their implications for risk-sharing.
+We start with a small portfolio of risks, where the FFT algorithm is not essential but will explain the method and point out numerical considerations.
+Then, we consider a larger portfolio to show that the method scales well to problems with many agents.
+We examine the numerical comparison of direct, recursive, and transform-based approaches and apply arithmetization techniques to a problem involving heavy-tailed risks.
+To the best of our knowledge, our method is the first to efficiently handle the large and heavy-tailed portfolios examined in this section unless each risk is identically distributed, testifying to the utility of our approach in practical situations.